December 25, 2013

 This is in regards to his recent post:

-by Dear daughter,
+by The Matt Walsh Blog Dear daughter,

 You’re far too young to be aware of this, but, in the last few days, many people have watched a video of a model being “altered” by photoshop.
 It shows her artificial transformation from real and attractive to fraudulent and malformed — or, as they call it in the fashion world, “sexy.”